php-fig/per-coding-style/migration-2.0.md

 The construct #[...] is referred to as an "attribute block" in this document.

-Attributes on classes, methods, functions, constants, and properties MUST be placed on their own line, immediately prior to the structure being described.
+Attributes on classes, methods, functions, constants, and properties MUST be placed on their own line, immediately before the structure being described.

 For attributes on parameters, if the parameter list is presented on a